-Under normal use, the battery in your remote keyless entry transmitter should last about three years.
+Under normal use, the battery in your RKE transmitter should last about three years.

-You can tell the battery is weak if the transmitter will not work at the normal range in any location.
+The battery is weak if the transmitter will not work at the normal range in any location.
 If you have to get close to your vehicle before the transmitter works, it is probably time to change the battery.